What Is 18 Square Root

 • Physics: Many physical constants and calculations involve irrational numbers, such as pi (π) and the golden ratio (φ).

-• Engineering: Design and construction frequently utilize irrational numbers in calculations related to angles, distances, and forces.
+• Engineering: Design and construction frequently make use of irrational numbers in calculations related to angles, distances, and forces.

 Applications of Square Roots